Green500: History

 As of June 2013, the Eurotech supercomputer Eurora at Cineca topped the Green500 list with 3.208 LINPACK GFLOPS/W. The Cineca Eurora supercomputer is equipped with two Intel Xeon E5-2687W CPUs and two PCI-e connected NVIDIA Tesla K20 accelerators per node.
 Water cooling and electronics design allows for very high densities to be reached with a peak performance of 350 TFLOPS per rack.

 As of November 2014, the L-CSC supercomputer of the Helmholtz Association at the GSI in Darmstadt Germany topped the Green500 list with 5.271 GFLOPS/W and was the first cluster to surpass an efficiency of 5 GFLOPS/W. It runs on Intel Xeon E5-2690 Processors with the Intel Ivy Bridge Architecture and AMD FirePro S9150 GPU Accelerators.
 It uses in rack watercooling and Cooling Towers to reduce the energy required for cooling.

-As of August 2015, the Shoubu supercomputer of RIKEN outside Tokyo Japan topped the Green500 list with 7.032 GFLOPS/W. The then-top three supercomputers of the list used PEZY-SC accelerators (GPU-like that use OpenCL) by PEZY Computing with 1024 cores each and 6–7 GFLOPS/W efficiency.
+As of August 2015, the Shoubu supercomputer of RIKEN outside Tokyo Japan topped the Green500 list with 7.032 GFLOPS/W. The then-top three supercomputers of the list used PEZY-SC accelerators (GPU-like that use OpenCL) by PEZY Computing with 1,024 cores each and 6–7 GFLOPS/W efficiency.

 As of June 2019, DGX SaturnV Volta, using "NVIDIA DGX-1 Volta36, Xeon E5-2698v4 20C 2.2GHz, Infiniband EDR, NVIDIA Tesla V100", tops Green500 list with 15.113 GFLOPS/W, while ranked only 469th on Top500.
-It's only a little bit more efficient than the much bigger Summit ranked 2nd while 1st on Top500 with 14.719 GFLOPS/W, using IBM POWER9 CPUs while also with Nvidia Tesla V100 GPUs.
+It is only slightly more efficient than the much larger Summit (which ranked 2nd while 1st on Top500 with 14.719 GFLOPS/W), using IBM POWER9 CPUs combined with Nvidia Tesla V100 GPUs.

+In June 2022, Hewlett Packard Enterprise took the lead, with all-AMD systems (CPUs and GPUs) in the 4 top positions, with the top position being over 50% more efficient than the previous year's top position.
+Later, in Nov.
+2022, Lenovo took the lead, with a small Intel-Nvidia system.